betacism/betacism.github.com/PPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPP4PPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPPP.md

 - Because I have brought you thus far...
 - The only missing letter in Ludvig's password is m, it's in the center.

-To double check Ludvig's password, click [http://artmig.koding.com/ludvig.php here].
+To double check Ludvig's password, click [here](http://artmig.koding.com/ludvig.php).